BenShoeman/SonicOCBot/README.md

 This repo uses `mypy`, `black`, and `unimport` to check typing, formatting, and unused imports respectively.
 All are installed during the above requirements installation and you can run all the checks using [`quality-check.sh`](/quality-check.sh).

+As this repo uses the `html2image` module, this repo requires a Chromium browser to generate the images.
+The module should detect the browser if it's Chrome or Chromium, but if not, set the `CHROME_BIN` environment variable to the path of the executable and that will be used.

 ### Required Data

 This repo requires a good amount of data to run.
 Please see each of the following guides to see what files are required: